 Ensure that you are prepared for questions relating to your team working skills, with an example of an occasion where you’ve worked well with others.
 Share a brief context of the team situation, but focus predominantly on what you did within the team that was successful and what the impact of this was.
 Remember to highlight your skills that you demonstrated and how this will support you in the future.

-If you’re asked to provide an example of a time when you’ve experienced failure within a team situation or when a team hasn’t worked well together, ensure that you reflect on what went wrong within the team or what could have been improved, the lessons you learnt from this and how it will support you if you face challenging teamwork in the future.
-You could also emphasise the impact that poor teamwork did have on the outcomes and link this back to why teamwork is vital and how you would contribute towards this.
+If you’re asked to provide an example of a time when you’ve experienced failure within a team situation or when a team hasn’t worked well together, ensure that you reflect on what went wrong or could have been improved, the lessons you learnt from this and how it will support you if you face challenging teamwork in the future.
+You could also emphasise the impact that poor teamwork had on the outcomes and link this back to why teamwork is vital and how you would contribute towards this.

 Similarly, if you receive questions relating to a team member not contributing, acknowledge the importance of resolving this problem, in order to ensure effective teamwork and the best outcomes for the team.
-Offer practical solutions, for example emphasising that you would first need to understand the reason that this person isn’t contributing, before you can address the problem.
+Offer practical solutions, for example emphasising that you would first need to understand why this person isn’t contributing before you can address the problem.
 Remember you don’t know what the cause is so avoid blaming the individual or suggesting confrontation; there could be many reasons, such as, they need some support or further instructions to understand their role, or even more responsibility or to be involved more to feel useful.
-This is a good opportunity to demonstrate your empathy, by offering understanding of the difficulty your team member may be facing, showing your ability to communicate with others and to resolve problems.
+This is a good opportunity to demonstrate your empathy for your team member, your ability to communicate and to resolve problems.

 Similarly, if the question of working individually or as part of a team is raised, it’s important to demonstrate that you’re confident and happy to do both.
 Again, you can use examples to demonstrate this, highlighting the positives of each way of working.

 As highlighted in the previous section, the ability to lead a team is an important skill for a doctor.
-Within your interview, you may be asked what makes a good leader or what skills must they possess to successfully lead a team.
+Within your interview, you may be asked what makes a good leader or what skills are needed to successfully lead a team.
 You may also be asked about your own ability to lead a team or to share an example of when you’ve demonstrated leadership skills.

 To prepare, consider what key qualities an effective leader displays.
-You could discuss the communication and listening skills needed to ensure that a team understands what is required of them, as well as allowing them to feel heard and that they can share any issues that they have.
+You could discuss the communication and listening skills needed to ensure that a team understands what is required of them, that they feel heard and that they can share any issues which arise.
 You could highlight the problem solving and decision making skills required to make confident final decisions, taking into account the views of others and delegating well to make the best use of the team.
 Or you could highlight the need to take ultimate responsibility for the team, ensuring that all team members feel supported and any goals or outcomes are being met.

-As we’ve mentioned in previous sections, it isn’t necessary to include as many qualities as you can think of that an effective leader requires; focus on providing a few key qualities and supporting these with strong examples of when you’ve demonstrated them.
+As with previous sections, focus on providing a few key qualities and supporting these with strong examples of when you’ve demonstrated them, rather than including as many qualities as you can think of.
 Remember to link this to how it will support you at medical school and within your future role; even if you aren’t required to lead, many of the qualities are transferable and will support you in other ways.